 StepsMethod 1Method 1 of 10:Use positive body language.

 1310COMING SOON1Nod along when your coworkers speak to stay engaged.
 You can also lean towards them when they’re speaking.
-Both to help you concentrate on what your colleagues are saying.
+Both work to help you concentrate on what your colleagues are saying.
 Encouraging body language like this also shows your coworkers that you’re invested.
 This can make them feel more comfortable talking to you and sharing ideas.XIf your boss presents a new assignment during a meeting, nod along to show that you’re really listening.When your colleague pulls you aside to discuss a project you’re working on together, lean towards them (without invading their personal space) to actively listen to their ideas.Method 2Method 2 of 10:Make eye contact.

 91COMING SOON1You’ll feel more focused and engaged with your coworkers.
 It may seem small, but meeting someone’s gaze goes a long way in communicating your interest.
 Avoid staring at the ground, looking at your phone, or seeming distracted when you’re talking to people in the workplace.XLook someone in the eye, but don’t stare!
 Simply meet their gaze and try not to overthink it as they speak.Method 3Method 3 of 10:Steer clear of distractions.